Hisense U7S Pro Review

 Review Hisense U7S Pro section Computer compatibility, font readability test

-U7S Pro, as we already mentioned, is great equipment for gamers – including those on PC.
-The TV offers very high refresh rates, reaching up to 165 Hz at 4K resolution, and when dropping down to Full HD, it can even hit 330 Hz!
-These are values mainly found in monitors rather than TVs!
-Additionally, the TV works seamlessly with Nvidia and AMD graphics cards thanks to G-Sync and FreeSync.
+U7S Pro, as we already mentioned, is great gear for gamers, including PC gamers.
+The TV can reach very high refresh rates: up to 165 Hz at 4K, and when you drop to Full HD it can even hit 330 Hz!
+Those are values you mainly see in monitors, not in TVs.
+On top of that, the TV works seamlessly with NVIDIA and AMD graphics cards thanks to G-Sync and FreeSync.

-As for text readability on the desktop, it is quite good – the TV supports full color sampling (Chroma 4:4:4), so fonts should be sharp and clear.
-However, there is a small catch: text readability significantly deteriorates when the TV is operating in 165 Hz or 144 Hz mode.
-To fix this and achieve much better, sharp fonts, it's best to simply set the refresh rate in Windows settings to 120 Hz.
+As for text readability on the desktop, it's pretty good — the TV supports full color sampling (Chroma 4:4:4), so fonts should be sharp and clear.
+However, there's a small catch: text readability worsens significantly when the TV runs at 165 Hz or 144 Hz.
+To fix this and get much crisper fonts, it's best to simply set the refresh rate in Windows to 120 Hz.

 HISENSE U7S PRO - Viewing angles